syncfusion-content/asp.netmvc-mobile-docs/mobileaspnetmvc/Dialog/Button-Customization.md

 ## RightButtonCaption

-The RightButtonCaption property specifies the text of the Right Button.
+To specifies the text of the Right Button.
 The default value is continue.

 {% highlight html %}